 Mail is delivered Monday through Saturday (excluding holidays) to resident mailboxes located in the Mailroom in Joe West Hall or in CVB.
 CVA residents have mailboxes in their building.
 Deliveries and packages may also be picked up in the Mailroom in Joe West Hall.
 For more information go to http://www.housing.sjsu.edu/mailinformation/

 A limited number of Campus Village parking permits are available to UHS residents in the Campus Village parking garage, at an additional fee.
 Spaces are not assigned, nor are they designated by apartment, suite or room.
 Campus Village parking permits are $100 per month ($20 per month for motorcycle), and are sold on a first-requested, first-assigned basis.
 If you are interested in obtaining a Campus Village parking permit, please indicate that you would like to be added to the parking wait list when you complete your online housing application.
 You will be required to enter your automobile license plate and other information to make this request.
-Priority will be given to applications completed and received by May 1, 2018.
+The deadline for applications completed and received is May 1, 2021.
 Residents may choose to park in the 7th Street Garage instead by purchasing a SJSU parking permit through Traffic & Parking Services.
 For more information go to

 Petition to Cancel

 A petition to cancel the Housing License Agreement may be approved for a number of reasons stated in the Annual Housing License Agreement.
 (See section 14a and b).

 All cancellations for reasons listed in the Annual Housing License Agreement are subject to a $100 non-refundable license processing fee.
 Additional fees may apply depending on when you petition to cancel your License Agreement; including but not limited to a 30-day prorated housing fee, and prorated board, parking and telephone if applicable.
 The $50.00 application fee is non-refundable in all cases.
 In addition; Licensee must submit all cancellation requests in writing to UHS.